Notargets/gocfd/documentation/burgers3d-design.md

 ### Boundary Condition Notes

-1. **Wall BC**: For inviscid Burger's equation, we use reflection (uP = -uM) which enforces zero normal flux at the wall.
+1. **Wall BC**: For the wall boundary condition, we enforce zero normal flux: `F·n̂ = 0`.
+In the DG formulation, this means the numerical flux `f*` must equal the local flux `fM` so that the flux correction `(f* - fM)·n̂ = 0`.
+This is achieved by setting `uP = uM`, which makes the Lax-Friedrichs flux reduce to `f* = fM`.

 2. **Farfield BC**: Uses characteristic analysis:
-    - For outflow (u·n > 0): Information travels out, so we extrapolate from interior
+   - For outflow (u·n > 0): Information travels out, so we extrapolate from interior (uP = uM)
    - For inflow (u·n < 0): Information comes from outside, so we impose farfield value

 3. **Extension to Navier-Stokes**:
-    - Wall BC will need to enforce no-slip (u=v=w=0) for viscous terms
+   - Wall BC will additionally need to enforce no-slip (u=v=w=0) for viscous terms
-    - Farfield BC will use Riemann invariants for the full system
+   - Farfield BC will use Riemann invariants for the full system of equations
-    - Additional BC types (inlet, outlet, symmetry) can be added similarly
+   - Additional BC types (inlet, outlet, symmetry) can be added by specifying appropriate values for the primitive variables

 ## References